ShreyasJenner/bad-file-manager/README.md

 # Bad File Manager

 A tui-based file manager that somehow manages to work.
-I wouldn't recommend this to anyone in good faith
+Not recommended for daily use

 Vim-key bindings are used to traverse the menu
 The program spawns a terminal in the directory it is in, when it exits